FyshOS/fynedesk/README.md

 # About

-FyneDesk is an easy to use Linux desktop environment following material design.
+FyneDesk is an easy to use Linux/Unix desktop environment following material design.
 It is build using the [Fyne](https://fyne.io) toolkit and is designed to be easy to use as well as easy to develop.
 We use the Go language and welcome any contributions or feedback for the project.